-Check out my new collaboration, a book about science, and superheroes!
+Check out my latest collaboration, a book about science, and superheroes!

 I have been online for what seems like forever, but actually it is only from 1993.
-That is the year that I started University and I truly discovered the Internet.
+That is the year that I started university and I truly discovered the Internet.
 In those dark ages you could read the Internet in one day, keeping up to date with what was new.
 I had email at home, for which I paid the princely sum of over £100 a year, but I did have free access to the Internet from UCLan’s computing centre, which was then based in Adelphi Building.
 If you want to know more, have a look at the Web History Timeline, read about the History of the Internet in a Nutshell or take a video tour of the Internet in 1993.